Lehxugo/Video-downloader/README.md

 });
 ```

 ## How does Reddit Downloader work

 Downloading videos from Reddit follows a similar process to the YouTube downloader.
-Instead of getting the audio and video Readable Streams from a node module, we use Web Scraping to obtain the URLs where video and audio are stored.
+Instead of getting the audio and video Readable Streams from a node module, we use Reddit's JSON API to obtain the URLs where video and audio are stored.

 First we need to retrieve the page data as JSON through Reddit's JSON API.
 To do this we simply have to remove the ```/``` at the end of the URL (if there is one) and add ```.json```: